Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

-which is obtained by stereographic projection (which is a conformal mapping). \item Eventually working with the sphere is a minor restriction, since as in the two-dimensional case it enjoys a property of universality which is given by the following statement \cite[Theorem 6]{K49} : \begin{theorem} Assume that $(M,g)$ is a $d$-dimensional Riemannian manifold which is compact, simply connected and without boundary.
-If in addition $(M,g)$ is locally conformally flat then it is conformally equivalent to the sphere $\mathbb{S}^d$. \end{theorem} \end{itemize}
+which is obtained by stereographic projection (which is a conformal mapping) and that we will work with in what follows. \item Eventually, working with the sphere actually covers the more general case of locally conformally flat manifolds, thanks to a certain property of universality~\cite[Theorem 6]{K49}: \begin{theorem} Assume that $(\mathcal M,g)$ is a $d$-dimensional Riemannian manifold which is compact, simply connected and without boundary.
+If in addition $(\mathcal M,g)$ is locally conformally flat then it is conformally equivalent to the sphere $\mathbb{S}^d$. \end{theorem} \end{itemize}

 As can be seen for instance in the case of the sphere, the GJMS operators are (in general) non-negative operators, in the sense that if $f$ is a smooth function on $\mathbb{S}^d$ then